 We are proud of the conditions that our livestock live in.
 We take great care to ensure that our animals’ lives are respected and cared for while on our farm.
-We source our day old poultry from a small family run hatchery in Ohio and our feed from a small family run feed mill in northern Vermont.
-At the end of their lives we process 100% of the poultry ourselves.
+We source our day-old poultry from a hatchery in Pennsylvania and our feed comes from a small family run feed mill in northern Vermont.
+At the end of our chickens' lives, we process 100% of the poultry ourselves.
 It’s important for us to know where our birds are hatched, where their food is from and how they are processed.
-We think it’s important for our customers to know too.
+We think it’s important for our customers to know, too.
 We breed our own sheep and raise only our own lambs, which are raised entirely on our pasture and hay that we harvest.
 We produce premium quality, Certified Organic meat and eggs.

-We raise all our laying hens up from day old chicks.
-They eat only organic feed for their entire life.
+We raise all our laying hens up from day-old chicks.
+They eat only organic feed for their entire lives.
 From April to November our laying hens live entirely on pasture in a mobile coop that is moved every 3-10 days depending on the time of year and condition of the pasture.
 They spend much of their day in an endless search for the next blade of grass, clover petal or one of the many bugs they prey on.
 Despite the abundance of plants and bugs that they have access to from dawn till dusk, the great majority of their diet is still comprised of the manufactured feed that we provide them.
 We are proud to use feed from Morrison’s in St. Johnsbury, Vermont.
-The feed is Certified Organic, soy free and we buy it fresh each month to ensure its highest nutrition.
+The feed is Certified Organic and we buy it fresh each month to ensure it provides its highest nutrition.
 From late fall to early spring our laying hens live in an unheated greenhouse.
 Bedding is added weekly and kelp meal is provided free choice as a feed supplement.

 We raise our broilers in mobile “chicken tractors” that we move daily.
-After 2 weeks in a heated brooder, the chickens are big enough to go outside into the tractors.
-The chickens are still very small at this age, but we only raise chickens for meat from May to September when the weather is warm enough to raise chickens on pasture.
+We get them as day-old chicks, and after 2 weeks in a heated brooder, the chickens are big enough to go outside into the tractors.
+They're still very small at this age, but we only raise chickens for meat from May to September when the weather is warm enough to raise chickens on pasture.
 Chickens are fed only Certified Organic feed from Morrison’s in Vermont.
 Raising broilers on pasture has several benefits:

 2. Soil Health: Whether it’s vegetables, fruit or livestock, if you’re an Organic farmer your focus is on the soil.
 The broiler chickens are the best natural fertilizers of the soil, period!
 Every year gardeners and farmers spend millions of dollars buying chicken fertilizer to amend soil.
 Our chickens apply enough manure each day to give our pastures a healthy amount of nutrients, for free, we don’t have to touch it once!
 Waste = Food.